 Surprisingly, concession choices are not that much different than some of the major Indiana universities.
 The food is inexpensive, all items are $1.50-$2, and are served efficiently in the main lobby.
 Hot dogs are topped with chili or cheese for no additional charge, and nachos, pretzels, candy, and cookies round out the munchies at the arena.
 Pepsi products are served in 20-ounce bottles and cost $2.

-Other areas of interest include the school’s mascot Big Blue entertaining fans not only on the court but also in the stands with fans of all ages.
+The second level features the original wooden grandstand at both ends of the court, while in the middle, there are modern blue plastic and aluminum bleachers.
+The wooden seats display two sets of numbers, one for regular season games and the other for tournament games.
+Various banners hang commemorating past high school glory, including the four state titles.
 There are also the names of the schools that compete within the Sagamore Conference painted on the walls in school colors and a standard electric scoreboard that is centered with the school's iconic Hot Dog logo.

 A little less than a mile down the road is the town square featuring more places to enjoy a meal or a drink after the game.
-Main Street Pub & Eatery, Arni’s, and Pepe's Mexican restaurant are three nice choices set in a small town America atmosphere.
+Main Street Pub, Arni’s, and Pepe's Mexican restaurant are three nice choices set in a small-town American atmosphere.
 Hoops Sports Bar is yet another local establishment worth visiting if you have some time after the game.

 The arena is located on the grounds of the high school and offers free parking to all visitors during home games.
-The location of the school is on the main drag in town near many of the retail and chain restaurants.
-It is not hard to find since the arena stands out predominantly for the passersby.
+The location of the school is on the main drag in a town near many retail and chain restaurants.
+It is not hard to find, since the arena stands out predominantly for the passersby.
 The two levels of the concourse wrap around the building, allowing fans easy access to their seats, concessions, and restrooms.
 It should be noted that the two seating sections cannot be accessed unless you exit and use the staircase in the main lobby.

 Return on Investment 4

 All tickets to Frankfort High School basketball games are only $5.
-The parking is also free outside of the gymnasium, making this a highly affordable night with family and friends watching great basketball in a fabulous our arena.
+The parking is also free outside of the gymnasium, making this a highly affordable night with family and friends watching great basketball in a fabulous arena.
 The concessions are also inexpensive and can satisfy little ones who are in attendance craving a little sustenance.

 One final extra point for the overall design of the arena.
 The domed ceiling provides an ideal canvas to allow visitors unobstructed views from almost anywhere in the gymnasium.
 Case Arena feels more like a college basketball arena than a high school gymnasium.

 Case Arena would be the largest high school gymnasium in all but four states in the country.
-There are 18 larger gyms in Indiana and each of them has their own sense of pride and nostalgia.
+There are 18 larger gyms in Indiana and each of them has its sense of pride and nostalgia.
 In Frankfort, the arena has the historical significance of being named after Everett Case, who helped put the school and later NC State basketball on the map.
 His efforts would result in enshrinement into the Basketball Hall of Fame in Springfield, Massachusetts.